Support the City Bar Fund

 The City Bar Justice Center increases access to justice for low-income and disadvantaged New Yorkers by leveraging the volunteered time and expertise of the New York City legal community through an effective pro bono model.
-As the largest departmetn of the City Bar Fund, the Justice Center is a leader in filling justice gaps unmet by other providfes.
-The Justice Center continuously innovates to respond to the emerging legal needs of the poor, assisting nearly 25,000 New Yorkers annually through limited and full scope legal representation, community oureach, and education efforts.
-A dozen core projects led by experts in the field, over 1,000 pro bono attorneys trained and mentored by staff, and the largest free civil legal hotline in New York State all add up to the Justice Center's ability to level the playing field for those without the means to navigate our justice system.
+The Justice Center continuously innovates to respond to the emerging legal needs of the poor, assisting more than 26,000 New Yorkers annually through limited and full scope legal representation, community outreach, and education efforts.

 Cyrus R. Vance Center for International Justice

 The Vance Center advances global justice by engaging lawyers across borders to support civil society and an ethically active legal profession.
-The Vance Center is a unique collaboration of international lawyers catalyzing public interest innovation.
-We bring together leading law firms and other partners worldwide to pioneer international justice initiatives and provide pro bono legal representation to social justice NGOs and others.
+The Vance Center is a unique collaboration of international lawyers catalyzing public interest innovation, bringing together leading law firms and other partners worldwide to pioneer international justice initiatives and provide pro bono legal representation to social justice NGOs and others.

 Lawyer Assistance Program